Cuesta College: Academics

+With regard to students passing the National Council Licensure Examination (NCLEX), Cuesta's registered nursing graduating class of 2023 ranked as the top-scoring program across California.
+The college graduated more than 1,800 nurses from 1969 to 2018.

 Athletics

 The college's athletic teams are known as the Cougars and the school colors are green and white.
 The college currently fields seven men's and nine women's varsity teams.
 It competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except wrestling, which competes in the Southern California Wrestling Association (SCWA).

+Several of the Cougars' programs compete in Dr. Stork Gym, named after former college president Gilbert H. Stork.
+In the mid-1980s to early 1990s, the gym also hosted the SLO County Basketball Camp which on multiple occasions featured clinics including instructor Bill Walton.
+Since the early 2010s, the arena space has also hosted Special Olympics annual Spring Regional Games.

+Baseball

+Cuesta has advanced to the CCCAA final four on four occasions, including third-place finishes in 1997 (when the team tallied a state-leading 44 wins) and 2002.
+All-time, Cuesta has produced 52 MLB Draft picks, including seven future Major League players.

+Cross country

+The Cougars have won three individual state titles, as Sean McDermott and Miranda Daschian claimed both CCCAA championships in the fall of 2016, before Weston Greenelsh finished first in 2024.
+Cuesta trains on its home venue, Fairbanks Cross Country course, which is located on the other side of the highway and has also served as the host facility for several Big West Championship meets.

 Men's basketball

 In the history of the Western State Conference, Cuesta accumulated 10 WSC North Division championships from 1981 through 2016, the second-most in the league; only Ventura College (with 13 such titles) won more in that time span.
 In 2019, Cougars head coach Rusty Blair won his 500th career victory with the college, becoming the 13th coach in state history to total at least a half-thousand wins.

-The 1996-97 academic year saw Cuesta set a program record for wins in a season (32), soon due to a CCCAA revision increased to 33 wins for an overall record of 33-5.
-The season included a February 12 victory over then-defending state champion Ventura, 98-87, with roughly 1,300 fans in attendance.
-On the Central Coast, at any level of college basketball, the 33-win total is tied as the second-most victories in a year, trailing only the 34-1 season of Allan Hancock College exactly four decades earlier in 1956-57.
+The 1996–97 academic year saw Cuesta set a program record for wins in a season (32), soon due to a CCCAA revision increased to 33 wins for an overall record of 33–5.
+The season included a February 12 victory over then-defending state champion Ventura, 98–87, with roughly 1,300 fans in attendance.
+On the Central Coast, at any level of college basketball, the 33-win total is tied as the second-most victories in a year, trailing only the 34–1 season of Allan Hancock College exactly four decades earlier in 1956–57.

+Softball

+The Cougars' highest finish in the state tournament has come in 2006, as the team placed sixth after advancing to the California Finals held at Big League Dreams Sports Park in Redding.